Archived Simultaneous Opposite Direction Parallel Runway Operations (SODPROPS) February 2025

 Noise abatement procedures are designed to help reduce the impact of aircraft noise on communities.
 While they are applied whenever it is possible to do so, their use is not mandatory and is subject to weather conditions and traffic requirements.

-The Perth Noise Abatement Procedures state that Runways 03, 21 and 24 are equally preferred for arrivals.
-For departures, Runways 03, 21 and 06 are equally preferred.
-Movements over the south-western end of the crossing runway that is, arrivals to Runway 06 and departures from Runway 24, are least preferred under the procedures.
+The Perth Airport Noise Abatement Procedures (NAP) state that all runways are equally preferred for arrivals and departures with the exception of Runway 06 for landing and Runway 24 for departures.
 This is due to the very close proximity of residential areas to this end of the crossing runway.
 This runway end is used on occasion however, for example when there is too much crosswind to use the main runway, and when the main runway is unavailable for reasons such as runway works.

 The procedures also provide that: